-Once all the packages are open and everyone's had a satisfying brunch on Christmas morning, the long afternoon stretches out before you.
-While it's true that much of Vancouver shuts down on Dec.
-25 for Christmas Day, the city is alive with seasonal and interesting things to do, from visiting the Belugas at the Vancouver Aquarium to hitting the slopes or going out for Chinese.
-Here are some ideas on how to spend Christmas Day in Vancouver in 2017.
+Once all the gifts are opened and everyone's had a satisfying brunch on Christmas morning, the long afternoon stretches out before you.
+While it's true that many cities around the world shut down for Christmas Day, Vancouver stays alive with interesting seasonal activities, from visiting the Belugas at the Vancouver Aquarium to hitting the slopes or going out for Chinese.
+Here are some ideas on how to spend Christmas Day in Vancouver.

 Address845 Avison Way, Vancouver, BC V6G 3E2, Canada